labsyspharm/minerva-cloud/README.md

 [Minerva API](https://labsyspharm.github.io/minerva-cloud/)

 ## Prerequisites
-These need to be created manually in AWS console
+These need to be created manually in AWS console or with the AWS CLI:
 - A VPC in the desired AWS region.
 - A pair of public subnets in the VPC.
 - A pair of private subnets with NAT gateways configured in the VPC.